josephernest/ShareLinkAndPixelIt/readme.md

     http://example.com/re.php?url=http://sitetoshare.com/coolarticle17

-It will be displayed on Facebook as if you shared the original link directly, but there's a huge benefit: by clicking on this link, your Facebook Pixel will track this visit.
+It will be displayed on Facebook *as if you shared the original link directly*, but there's a huge benefit: by clicking on this link, your Facebook Pixel will track the visit!
 Then it can be used for a **retargeting campaign**.
+Win!

 ## Improvement